-Genome sequencing is an essential tool to identify and track the emergence and spread of SARS-CoV-2 variants as the COVID-19 pandemic progresses.
+Whole Viral Genome sequencing is an essential tool to identify and track the emergence and spread of SARS-CoV-2 variants as the COVID-19 pandemic progresses.
 Sequence data informs public health interventions and the further development of diagnostics, therapeutics and vaccines.
-There is inequity in access to sequencing worldwide, and COG-Train is committed to contributing towards efforts that close this gap.
+There is inequity of access to pathogen sequencing worldwide, and COG-Train is committed to contributing towards efforts that close this gap.

 The COG-Train educational programme builds on the COG-UK values of data sharing, open collaboration, value for money, inclusivity and the prioritisation of public health impact.